Xiaobin-Rong/deepvqe/README.md

 * Add residual block for each block in encoder and decoder.
 * Use sub-pixel convolution instead of transposed convolution for up-sampling.
 * A novel mask mechanism named complex convolving mask (CCM).

+**About the differences of `deepvqe.py` and `deepvqe_v1.py`**: The only difference between the two lies in the implementation of the CCM module, where `deepvqe.py` utilizes real number multiplication exclusively, while `deepvqe_v1.py` uses complex number multiplication.
+It is believed that these two different implementation methods will not have any impact on the results.
+Personally, a preference is leaned towards the use of real number multiplication due to its greater compatibility with multiple platforms.

 ## Our purpose
 We implement DeepVQE aiming to compare its SE performance with other two SOTA SE models, [DPCRN](https://arxiv.org/pdf/2107.05429.pdf) and [TF-GridNet](https://arxiv.org/pdf/2211.12433.pdf).
 To this end, We modify some experimental setup in the original paper, specifically: